Last updated on November 22nd, 2018

 To avoid security risks and Windows problems it is not recommended to disable the Windows 10 update, but in some cases there is the need to do that, especially if you have problems during installing an update to your system or if you face stability issues or other problems after installing an update.

-How to Permanently STOP Windows 10 Updates. *
+How to STOP Windows 10 Automatic Updates.

 Part 1.
 How to Permanently Disable Updates in Windows 10 (All Versions).